 The Swartz Foundation was established by Jerry Swartz in 1994 to explore the application of physics, mathematics, and computer engineering principles to neuroscience, as a path to better understanding the brain/mind relationship.
 The Swartz Foundation set out to meet this requirement proactively, bringing the necessary intellectual resources to bear on understanding the brain/mind connection by attracting and preparing scientists from these areas to participate in the mainstream of neuroscience research.
 We think this convergence of scientific cultures will produce not merely novel insights, but new kinds of insights.
 These will be the entry points for robust paths to a deeper understanding of the brain.

-One of these is the Swartz Center for Computational Neuroscience at the University
+of these is the Swartz Center for Computational Neuroscience at the University of

-of California at San Diego, for the application of new mathematical and modeling
+California at San Diego, for the application of new mathematical and modeling techniques

 Cognizant of the fact that many new ideas arise from discussion and exchange among researchers, the Swartz Foundation regularly organizes interdisciplinary scientific workshops and meetings.
 Core themes include finding workable approaches to the study of consciousness and the identification of general principles of brain function and brain dynamics.
 Finally, we work to inform the public about neuroscience issues.
 In particular, at Stony Brook University the Foundation sponsors the Brain/Mind Lecture Series.